 Ground source heat pumps run off electricity but output over 5 times the energy they require to run.
 As a result, customers making the switch will significantly reduce their running costs.

-Ground source heat pumps harvest residual heat energy from the ground and converts it into usable heat for our space heating and hot water provision.
+Ground source heat pumps harvest residual heat energy from the ground and convert it into usable heat for our space heating and hot water provision.

 Ground source units harvest low-grade heat from the ground through pipes situated either in ground loops or a borehole.
 A mixture of water and antifreeze circulates the pipes and absorbs heat.
 From here, the heat pump compresses the fluid upgrading its temperature before distributing it to space heating and hot water systems.
 From here, cooled fluid is sent back to the ground to start again.